barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 types in nontrivial ways during metaprogramming in Rust is hard, especially in the context of conditional compilation.
 Furthermore, the trait system still has some rough edges, where stuff that intuitively should work does not [^chalk].
-Maybe that is even a compliment to Rust because it is surprising to run into these problems in such a well designed language.
-I'm also not trying to say that the trait system sucks or anything because when it works (which is most of the time) it works _amazingly_, but this whole exercise would have been a oneliner in _Modern C++_&trade; [^cpp].
+That's a compliment to Rust because it is surprising to run into these problems in such a well designed language.
+I'm also not trying to say that the current trait system is badly implemented because when it works (which is almost all of the time) it works _amazingly_, but this whole exercise would have been a oneliner in _Modern C++_&trade; [^cpp].

 # Endnotes